Cycling and walking

 Public transport isn’t always perfect, but most of the UK’s towns and cities have a fairly good network of public transport routes, whether bus, local train/tube or tram.
 For longer journeys between towns and cities, coaches are a relatively low-cost option; trains are usually faster but more expensive.
 Compared with driving, either option can be enjoyably stress-free – being a passenger means someone else is doing the hard work while you can enjoy reading a book or taking in the scenery.

-Transport for London (TFL) has launched a badge scheme for people with hidden disabilities.
+- London Freedom Pass: the age for when you become eligible is tied in to your State Pension age: see the Which?
+Money state pension age calculator.
+Transport for London (TFL) also has a badge scheme for people with hidden disabilities.
 Similar to their ‘Baby on Board’ badges, these badges say ‘Please offer me a seat’ and are available from TFL.

 ‘Community transport’ is a term used to cover a wide range of transport options.
 It’s typically run by the voluntary sector for the local community and on a not-for-profit basis.
 Community transport services vary by region, but may include some or all of the following.